CounterpartyXCP/counterparty-core/docs/API.rst

    :param list/dict filters: An optional filtering object, or list of filtering objects.
 See :ref:`Filtering Read API results <filtering>` for more information.
    :param boolean is_valid: Set to ``true`` to only return valid dividend issuances.
 Set to ``false`` to return all dividend issuances (including invalid attempts).
-   :param string order_by: If sorted results are desired, specify the name of a :ref:`dividend object <dividend-object>` attribute to order the results by (e.g. ``amount_per_share``).
+   :param string order_by: If sorted results are desired, specify the name of a :ref:`dividend object <dividend-object>` attribute to order the results by (e.g. ``amount_per_unit``).
 If left blank, the list of results will be returned unordered.
    :param string order_dir: The direction of the ordering.
 Either ``asc`` for ascending order, or ``desc`` for descending order.
 Must be set if ``order_by`` is specified.
 Leave blank if ``order_by`` is not specified.
    :param integer start_block: If specified, only results from the specified block index on will be returned
    :param integer end_block: If specified, only results up to and including the specified block index on will be returned